SudaneseOnline

-SudaneseOnline (سودانيز أونلاين) is an online bilingual newspaper for people from Sudan and South Sudan, based in Phoenix, Arizona, USA.
+SudaneseOnline (سودانيز أونلاين) is an online bilingual newspaper for people from Sudan and South Sudan, based in Phoenix, Arizona, United States.
 The website was established in November 1999 by Bakri Abubakr, a Sudanese national residing in the US, with news and information about Sudan and South Sudan, and more than 500 archives in its library.

 Content

 The newspaper includes a section for news and press releases, covering local, regional, Sudanese and world news, an Opinions section, an image library with over 1500 images hosted by Pinterest and an audio-visual library with over 5000 videos hosted by YouTube, with video clips from classic and modern Sudanese music.
 The audio-visual library also contains an interactive archive of Sudanese folklore and historical events as well as several TV talk shows.

 SudaneseOnline focuses on the political and socioeconomic climate in Sudan and South Sudan, with Sudanese news and views and a blog for Sudanese in the diaspora.

 The website is listed in the United States Library of Congress.
 SudaneseOnline has published several thousand articles that dealt with Sudan political affairs, regional and international issues.

 In addition, SudaneseOnline aims to enable its readers to establish friendship with others, and has assisted in retrieving family ties among some of its visitors.
 It has facilitated the marriages of 14 couples, e.g. the marriage of Alaa Tmbis and Dalia.